Securing the Serverless

 - Protocols, vectors, and attack points multiply to every function: These are the most potent points of attack.
 A distinctive approach is required for Google Functions, Azure Functions, and AWS Lambda security.

 - Additional Resources: With additional resources, you get more permissions to manage.
 This leads to creating challenges when it comes to determining permissions for all the interactions.

-- Patch your function dependencies - Application dependency is normally widespread and the most vulnerable part and serverless, because of the third-party dependencies, make it more challenging.
+- Patch your function dependencies - Application dependency is normally widespread and the most vulnerable part and serverless because of the third-party dependencies, makes it more challenging.
 As an application owner, you are responsible for patching the libraries during a vulnerability.

 - Follow the least privilege principle - Deploy your functions and keep the permissions set to a minimum.
 This will reduce the attack surface.

 - Preserve and isolate function perimeters - Apply perimeter security at the function level itself, especially when multiple functions are deployed to create a whole aggregative workflow.
 This will help to keep other functions unaffected even if one function becomes vulnerable.